hyperledger/firefly/doc-site/docs/troubleshooting/undelivered_messages.md

 1. **Unpinned private messages:** private messages delivered directly via data exchange
 2. **Pinned private messages:** private messages delivered via data exchange, with a hash of the message recorded on the blockchain ledger
-3. **Pinned broadcast messages:** messages stored in IPFS, with a hash and reference to the message shared on the blockchain ledger
+3. **Pinned broadcast messages:** messages stored in IPFS, with a hash and reference to the message shared

-Note that all messages are batched for efficiency, but in cases of low throughput, you may frequently see batches containing exactly one message.
+All messages are batched for efficiency, but in cases of low throughput, you may frequently see batches containing exactly one message.

 "Pinned" messages are those that use the blockchain ledger for reliable timestamping and ordering.
 These messages have two pieces which must be received before the message can be processed: the **batch** is the actual contents of the message(s), and the **pin** is the lightweight blockchain transaction that records the existence and ordering of that batch.
 We frequently refer to this combination as a **batch-pin**.

+> Note: there is a fourth type of message denoted with the type "definition", used for things such as identitity claims
+> and advertisement of contract APIs.
+For most troubleshooting purposes these can be treated the same as pinned
+> broadcast messages, as they follow the same pattern (with only a few additional processings steps inside FireFly).

 ## Symptoms